MicrosoftDocs/powerbi-docs.pt-pt/powerbi-docs/desktop-connect-to-data.md

 ---
-title: Ligar a dados no Power BI Desktop
+title: Connect to data in Power BI Desktop (Ligar a dados no Power BI Desktop)
-description: Ligar a dados no Power BI Desktop
+description: Connect to data in Power BI Desktop (Ligar a dados no Power BI Desktop)
 author: davidiseminger
 ms.reviewer: ''
 ms.custom: seodec18